SoftwareAG/terracotta-samples/store-example02-clustered-store-2-clients/README.md

         ./configure-cluster.(bat|sh)

-3. Connect the first TC DB client to it by running
+3. Connect the first TC client to it by running

         ./start-client1.(bat|sh)